 Faculty: Doug Doohan (w)

 The nation’s food supply starts with seeds.
-Of vital importance are both researching plant seeds and preserving seeds in efforts to best capture, preserve and utilize genetic diversity in germplasm.
 Seeds are vital as propagating units for all agronomic and horticultural crops, from corn to turfgrass to flowers and trees.
-Important basic and applied research areas in the department include seed production, quality, pathology, physiology/biochemistry, and gentic/molecular biology, as well as weed seed dormancy and survival.
+Of equal importance are research efforts that lead to a deeper understanding of seed development, germination, vigor and plant establishment; as well as activities that permit preserving seeds so that methods to best capture, characterize and utilize genetic diversity in germplasm are available.
+Important basic and applied research areas in the department include seed production, quality, pathology, physiology/biochemistry, ecology and genetic/molecular biology.

 Turfgrass provides environmental, functional and recreational benefits to humankind.
 Turfgrass studies in HCS encompass natural and chemical pest management, stress tolerance, physiology, genetics, and sustainable management practices to reduce inputs and increase quality of turf on golf courses, sports fields, lawns and funcional green space.